Skip to content

 • Priority Area 2: Inclusive Communities and Attitudes

-TAFE SA will actively build inclusive attitudes and behaviours by increasing awareness of disability, including hidden disabilities, and strengthening staff capability to provide respectful, culturally appropriate and effective support.
-This includes professional development, cross‑team collaboration to better understand learner support needs, and targeted initiatives that recognise intersectionality, including commitments aligned to Closing the Gap and other priority groups.
+TAFE SA promotes inclusive attitudes and behaviours by building community awareness of disability, including hidden disabilities, and strengthening staff capability to provide respectful, culturally appropriate and effective support through collaboration, professional development, and targeted initiatives that recognise diverse needs.

 • Priority Area 3: Universal Design

-TAFE SA will embed universal design principles across physical and virtual environments to ensure spaces are accessible, adaptable and usable by everyone.
-This includes accessibility audits and remediation planning, accessible learning environments and software, improved campus wayfinding, accessible car parking, seating and break spaces, and the direct involvement of people with lived experience in auditing, planning and updating accessibility information.
+TAFE SA embeds universal design across physical and virtual environments to ensure spaces are accessible, adaptable and usable for everyone, supported by ongoing accessibility improvements, inclusive learning environments, and active involvement of people with lived experience in planning and evaluation.

-TAFE SA will progressively improve the accessibility of core facilities to meet current standards and community needs.
-This includes increasing the number and quality of accessible toilets and accessible entrances across campuses, informed by audits and long‑term infrastructure planning.
+TAFE SA progressively improves the accessibility of core facilities to meet current standards and community needs, with a focus on enhancing accessible entrances and amenities across campuses through informed planning, audits and long-term infrastructure development.

 • Priority Area 5: Communications and Information